louis-cf-lin/GI-mathematical-modelling/log.md

 After finding suitable parameters for the cell model, feed those values into the tissue model and run in CMISS.
 To pipe the values in, use the files in `mfiles`.

 `dipole_calculate.m` creates plots of the tissue model results.

+## Holidays Week 3

+The baseline frequency vary widely across the three experiments.
+Ach-AT has frequency as low as 12 (at 2) and up to 20 (at 6), but mostly in the range of 18 - 20cpm.
+In Ach-Hex, frequency ranges from 14 to 17.9, but most are near 17cpm.
+Beth-AT is most consistent, with a slight right-tailed but mostly uniform distribution from 18 to 21cpm.

+With default $\eta$=0.0389 and $\beta$=0.000975:

+- $Cor$ = 6: 27cpm.
+- $Cor$ = 5: 23cpm.
+- $Cor$ = 4: 18cpm.
+- $Cor$ = 3: 14 cpm.
+- $Cor$ = 3: 9 cpm.

+$Cor$=4 seems to be the most appropriate value with default parameters.

+Do we just count the number of peaks in a 60000ms period to get frequency in cpm?

+> Run until steady state

+What does each row of data mean?
+Do they represent one electrode each?

+What unit/measurement is amplitude?
+Is velocity relevant?
+What is percentage?
+> Amplitude is of voltage, but relative to extracellular voltage, making it a difficult characteristic to match.
+A percentage/relative difference or change might be more feasible but may still not match well.
+Velocity is wave propagation velocity and simulated in CMISS.
+It's provides another characteristic that can be matched in the tissue model.
+Percentage is the proportion of time activities are occuring in the same general direction.

+With $Cor$=4 and $\eta$=0.0389:

+- $\beta$ = 0.0004: 16cpm.
+- $\beta$ = 0.0005 to 0.0007: 17cpm.
+- $\beta$ = 0.0008 to 0.0009: 18cpm.
+- $\beta$ = 0.000975: 18cpm (default).
+- $\beta$ = 0.001 to 0.0012: 19cpm.
+- $\beta$ = 0.0013 to 0.0014: 20cpm.
+- $\beta$ = 0.0015: 21cpm.

+*Note: intervals between values may belong to either the upper or lower domain.
+E.g. 0.000975 gives 18cpm, which is in the lower domain bracket despite being closer to the upper interval.*

+With $Cor$=4 and $\beta$=0.000975:

+- $\eta$ = 0.01: 1cpm.
+- $\eta$ = 0.02: 1cpm.
+- $\eta$ = 0.0389: 18cpm (default).
+- $\eta$ = 0.04: 17cpm.
+- $\eta$ = 0.05: 6cpm.
+- $\eta$ = 0.06: 3cpm.

+Further analysis:

+- $\eta$ = 0.03: 31cpm.
+- $\eta$ = 0.033: 27cpm.
+- $\eta$ = 0.036: 22cpm.
+- $\eta$ = 0.0389: 18cpm.
+- $\eta$ = 0.04: 17cpm.
+- $\eta$ = 0.045: 11cpm.
+- $\eta$ = 0.05: 6cpm.

+Frequency looks like a right-skewed curve when plotted against $\eta$.

+**Meeting notes:**

+- It is easier to use the range of $\eta$ in which frequency is an upstroke due to the positive gradient.
+We don't want to be increasing $\eta$ and suddenly the behaviour changes unexpectedly (i.e. freq. decreases). $\beta$ is approximately linear so will be easier to adjust within a larger range.
+- **Important note**: neither $\eta$ nor $\beta$ represent physiological properties.
+The values of these parameters have been derived to fit empirical data.
+There is no need to justify a quantitative physiological trait.
+- Can look into other characteristics of trace, e.g. upstroke, width.

+We don't have other characteristics of experimental data so how do we match e.g. upstroke, width etc.?